StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 # Change Log

 All notable changes to this project will be documented in this section.

+### 0.8.3 - Standard UI updates
+- Change default visibility of start / end times to showing
+- Address small offset for scrub bar when no track time showing
+- Change behaviour of scrub bar to scrub to half a second before the end of the track if pulled all the way to the right

+### 0.8.2 - Change CastingURL to avoid redirections
+- Force casting URL to return a redirected URL if required (HLS only)
+- Change call to require completion

 ### 0.8.1 - Casting URL update
 - allowed selection of either MP4 or HLS format for the castiong URL